hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/index.rst

 We structure the Client description into three parts:
 First we will take a look at the in-code channel representation where we will define our payment functionality.
 Then we define the actual Client object and add the channel opening procedure.
-Finally we introduce a Handler to the Client that will automatically take care of on-chain events.
+Finally we introduce the Handler, that will define the Clients reaction to on-chain events.

 The code you see in the following will run in the `client` package.